 Both glycogen and glucose need to be broken down before they can deliver energy to the muscle.
 The breakdown of glycogen is easy.
 That is because glycogen is a chain of glucose molecules, that has multiple places to start the breakdown.
 Also, glycogen is already located in the muscle.

 The breakdown of glucose however, costs a little bit of energy.
 It needs to be transported from the blood into the muscle.
 As a result, while glycogen generates a net gain of 3 units of energy (ATP), glucose “only” generates a net gain of 2 units of energy.

 WHEN DO YOU NEED MUSCLE GLYCOGEN

 Contrary to fat combustion, carbohydrate combustion increases exponentially with intensity.
 The faster you swim, run, ski, bike, … the more carbohydrates you burn.
-The exact amount of carbohydrates that an athlete burns at a certain intensity, depends among others on his metabolic profile.
+The exact amount of carbohydrates that an athlete burns at a certain intensity, depends among others on the individual metabolic profile.
 INSCYD does not only accurately provide you those metabolic parameters, it also shows you exactly how much fat and carbohydrates you burn at any intensity (e.g., pace for runners, power for cyclists).
-Learn more about fat and carbohydrate utilization via this blog.
+Learn more about carbohydrate utilization via this blog.